+Obviously once you have gotten your hands on your coins, it’s important to store them somewhere safe.
+There’s nowhere safer than a crypto wallet.
 When searching for potential wallets online to suit your crypto needs, you will come across one major difference- some are online wallets while others are offline.
 We recommend you have one of each (or a wallet that acts as both), so you can transfer between the two when you need to.

 An online wallet stores your funds in an online cloud.
 This is a good type of wallet to store a small to medium amount of funds.
 It is also great for transactions as it is easily accessible and can be accessed from more than one device, making it perfect for payments, online shopping.
 A mobile wallet is also considered to be an online wallet.